henji-ware/henji-ware/README.md

 Name's Henji
 ##
-i'm a cybersec and bug bounty student.
+i'm a cybersec professional and bug bounty hunter.
 Just working in some projects to help some people.
 #
 # Knowledge & Skills